 Ensure that the saddle height and handlebar height are adjusted properly before going for a ride.
 Ideally, saddle height should be one to two inches lower than your kid’s inseam length.

 The handlebar should be around tummy height when the kid is standing next to the bike.
 When they’re riding, their position should be almost upright and most of their body weight should be on the saddle.

-The best way to teach your kid how to ride a balance bike is to show them how to do it.
-Lower the saddle on your bike as low as possible, sit on it, push yourself around, and then ask your child to do the same.
+The best way to teach your kid how to ride a push bike is to show them how to do it.
+Lower the saddle on your bike as low as possible, sit on it, use it as a push bike, and then ask your child to do the same.